blueskyfish/nestjs-backend-starter/readme.md

 ## Authorization & Authentication

 The protected endpoints require a logged in user.
 Here is a description of how a user logs on first, gets an authorization token and uses it for a protected endpoint.

 * Authenticated User
-* Authentification
+* Authorisations
 * Authentication

 ### Authenticated User